-Centres of autonomous learning are one of the formats of non-formal education where adults are free to learn, achieve self- actualisation, upgrade or acquire new knowledge.
-They result from self-directed a learning project organized by the Slovenian Institute for Adult Education.
-It started in 1993.
+Centre of autonomous learning is one of the forms of non-formal education where adults can be free to learn, to achieve self- actualisation, to upgrade or acquire new knowledge.
+Are the results of self-directed learning project organized by the Slovenian Institute for Adult Education began to develop in 1993.
 Activities of these centres are conducted by educational organizations in local communities throughout Slovenia.